keijiro/PostProcessingUtilities/README.md

 Post-Processing Utilities
 =========================

-This repository contains some utility scripts for [the post-processing stack] [PostProcessing].
+This repository contains some small utility scripts for [the post-processing stack][PostProcessing].

 PostProcessingController
 ------------------------